 Appropriate Vaccine Usage

-This indicates the percentage of patients who received the flu and pneumonia vaccines.
+This tells you the percentage of patients who have received the flu and pneumonia vaccines.
 High vaccination rates should be the norm at this point.

 Residents Maintain Autonomy

 In Good Samaritan Society - Silver Wood Village, 13.52% Percentage of Patients